PureLeach/telegram-bot-currency-exchange-rate-change/README.md

-## Test task "Telegram bot for notifications of changes in exchange rate quotes"
+# Telegram bot for notifications of changes in exchange rate quotes

 ## Problem statement: